 - HIV testing and a follow up appointment with your health professional is required every three months.

 - If you want to stop taking PrEP, discuss this with your health professional.

-If you have any questions about PrEP, please contact our helpline.
+If you have any questions about PrEP, please contact our Sexual Health Helpline.

 The Australasian Society of HIV, Viral Hepatitis and Sexual Health Medicine (ASHM) PrEP Guidelines Update.
 Prevent HIV by Prescribing PrEP.
 Sydney, 2019